mattoslmp/mattoslmp.github.io/professional_experience.md

 ### Professional Exeperience

- - **Postdoctoral in Genomics and Phylogenomics of SARS-CoV-2 (June 2021 – march 2022).
+ - **June 2021 – march 2022 - Postdoctoral in Genomics and Phylogenomics of SARS-CoV-.
 Fiocruz- Pernambuco.**

- - **Postdoctoral in Coral Microbiome (October 2019 – October 2020).
+ - **October 2019 – October 2020 - Postdoctoral in Coral Microbiome.
 Federal University of do Rio de Janeiro, sponsor Shell.**

- - **Postdoctoral in the Core Facility (December 2016 - April 2017) – Experimental Center Studies of Clinical Hospital of Porto Alegre  - Research Center – UAMP.**
+ - **December 2016 - April 2017 - Postdoctoral in the Core Facility – Experimental Center Studies of Clinical Hospital of Porto Alegre  - Research Center – UAMP.**

- - **Postdoctoral (December 2014 – 2016) in Molecular Biology.
+ - **December 2014 – 2016 - Postdoctoral in Molecular Biology.
 Genomic, Transcriptomic and Comparative Genomic Analysis of Nematode Parasites.
 Pontifical Catholic
      University of Rio Grande do Sul (PUCRS).**

- - **Collaborator Researcher in Bioinformatician (2015 - 2016) at Petroleum Research Institute and Natural Resource, Pontifical Catholic University of Rio Grande do
+ - **2015 - 2016 - Collaborator Researcher in Bioinformatician at Petroleum Research Institute and Natural Resource, Pontifical Catholic University of Rio Grande do
      Sul (PUCRS).**

- - **Bioinformatician (2017 -2019) at Molecular Diagnostic Laboratory and Core Facility of Bioinformatics, Molecular Oncology Research Center, 44 hours load, CLT.
+ - **2017 -2019 - Bioinformatician at Molecular Diagnostic Laboratory and Core Facility of Bioinformatics, Molecular Oncology Research Center, 44 hours load, CLT.
      Cancer Barretos Hospital.**

- - **Bioinformatician Researcher (April 2016 – November 2018) – CEO at Individual Microentrepreneur – DATABIOMICS.
+ - **April 2016 – November 2018 - Bioinformatician Researcher/Individual Microentrepreneur at DATABIOMICS.
 Computer training and education company.
 CNPJ
      24.696.167/0001-05.**